bmeurant/technical-docs/software-architecture/system-design-patterns/circuit-breaker.md

 ---
 # Circuit Breaker Pattern

 The **Circuit Breaker** pattern is a stateful resiliency pattern used to prevent an application from repeatedly trying to execute an operation that is likely to fail.
 When a remote service is failing or latent, repeated calls can exhaust critical resources (like threads, CPU, and memory) and lead to cascading failures across the system.
+It is one of the key resiliency patterns from the **[[posa|Pattern-Oriented Software Architecture (POSA)]]** series, designed to improve system stability and fault tolerance.

 The circuit breaker acts as a proxy or state machine for operations that might fail.
 It monitors for failures and, if they reach a certain threshold, it "trips" or "opens the circuit," causing subsequent calls to fail immediately without ever attempting to contact the remote service.
 This gives the failing service time to recover.